Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

   Identification number of the process to which the log refers.
 The ID number is automatically assigned by the system.

   - *Transition*
-  Key of the transition to which the log refers.
+  Key of the transitions to which the log refers.

   - *Transition ID*
   Identification number of the transition to which the log refers.
 The ID number is automatically assigned by the system.